EliAndrewC/l7r/setting/l7r.md

 - **Goods misclassification**: a merchant declares high-rate goods (silk, fine swords, rare minerals) as low-rate goods (cotton, common iron, ordinary stones) and pays the lower rate.
 Caught by inspectors who actually open and verify the cargo, by tipoffs from rival merchants, or by yoriki who notice an unusual volume of low-rate declarations from a specific merchant.
 - **Outright bypass**: a merchant avoids the city gate entirely, sneaking goods into the local market through unwatched routes.
 Hard to do at the largest cities but practical at smaller provincial cities with extensive surrounding farmland.
 Caught by Imperial magistrates who notice market merchandise without corresponding tariff records.

-The **Yasuki paradox**, well-known across the Empire, is that the Yasuki family - having invented the inspector/licensor system and continuing to staff the Imperial Treasurer's office with most of its senior officials - are simultaneously *the most adept in the Empire at preventing smuggling in their own lands* AND *notoriously the most practiced at performing it when abroad*.
+The **Yasuki paradox**, well-known across the Empire, is that the Yasuki Family - having invented the inspector/licensor system and continuing to staff the Imperial Treasurer's office with most of its senior officials - are simultaneously *the most adept in the Empire at preventing smuggling in their own lands* AND *notoriously the most practiced at performing it when abroad*.
 A Yasuki merchant traveling in someone else's domain will routinely deploy techniques that would be impossible to use against a Yasuki-trained inspector at a Yasuki gate.
 The other clans tolerate this with various degrees of grudging respect, exasperation, and political cost-benefit calculation; the Yasuki regard it as one of the structural privileges they earned by creating the system in the first place.
 An aspiring Yasuki magistrate is expected to be familiar with both sides of the trade-friction equation.

 Beyond land tax and city-gate import tariffs, the Ministry of Revenue's third significant revenue stream is **business license fees**.
 The most important single category is **sake brewing**: every brewery operating above the household level must hold an annual license, with rates tiered by production volume.
 In a prosperous brewing town the sake licenses alone can exceed all other business-license revenue combined, and in counties whose economies are built around large-scale sake export (the Crane and Phoenix have several such counties) the sake license revenue can rival the land tax in scale.
 Other commonly-licensed trades include dye houses (which use regulated quantities of certain minerals and plant extracts), weapon and armor smithies (whose work is restricted by caste rules enforced through the license), pawnbrokers (who require a license to operate as collateral lenders), salt-boilers and small salt-pan operators outside the regions covered by the Imperial salt monopoly, and the larger merchant houses in any given town.
 Small artisans and casual traders are generally not licensed, both because the assessment overhead would exceed the revenue and because allowing informal cottage industry to operate untaxed is part of how Rokugani society absorbs minor economic shocks - a peasant family that begins weaving baskets or pickling vegetables for sale during a hard winter is welcomed rather than fined.